top of page

 This means stacking your wood on a base to prevent damp or unwanted creatures from creeping in, making it unusable.

-What is Norweigian Round Stacking?
+What is Norwegian Round Stacking?

 Round stacking consists of a horizontal base arranged in a cylindrical pattern, with logs placed inside the centre to provide support and prevent an inward collapse, topped off with a layer of small logs with the bark facing upwards.